 Unfortunately, legal aid is now very rarely available for divorce cases.
 Legal aid may be available in some extremely limited circumstances such as where there is evidence of domestic violence or abuse or child abuse.
 We cannot advise on anyone’s eligibility for legal aid and we do not take on legally aided cases.

 Please note that we do not recommend any particular funding route and that we do not offer financial advice.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
-Copyright 2013-2020 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.